Support from the Department

 The exact amounts can be found on the Graduate Payroll

 information sheet.
 The three levels of pay are

 - (B) Beginners

-- (M) Masters : This level you attain after you have passed two prelims and have succesfully completed 24 credits
+- (M) Masters : This level you attain after you have passed two prelims and have successfully completed 24 credits

 Students entering the program with a relevant masters degree can apply to the department of mathematics

-to be payed according to this scale from the beginning.
+to be paid according to this scale from the beginning.

-- (P) Ph.D. : This level is given after all prelims and the Oral Exam have been succesfully completed.
+- (P) Ph.D. : This level is given after all prelims and the Oral Exam have been successfully completed.